-The purpose of this SOP is to the standard procedure for developing or redeveloping a groundwater monitoring well.
+The purpose of this Standard Operating Procedure (SOP) is to provide the standard procedure for developing or redeveloping a groundwater monitoring well.
 The objective of groundwater monitoring well development or redevelopment is to clear the well of accumulated sediments so that representative groundwater samples and water quality measurements and/or water levels may be collected for Shell projects in Hartford and Roxana, Illinois.
 Development activities are typically performed when a well, intended for sampling, is installed.
 Redevelopment activities are typically performed based on the following criteria1: